nitro2k01/little-things-gb/windesync-validate/README.md

 * A `WX` hit happens, which requires `0<=WX<=$A6`.
 * The values of `WX` and `SCX` line up in a certain way.
 You could describe this in different ways.
 Mathematically, you could describe the condition as `(WX&7)==7-(SCX&7)`.
 More visually, you could describe it as "if the SCX scroll position would draw the leftmost pixel of a tile on the same pixel as the window would start drawing (if it was enabled) this pixel becomes glitched".

 The effect of this glitch is that a pixel that becomes glitched is output as a pixel colored with BG palette entry 0.
 (That is, the color described by bits 0 and 1 of `BGP`.
-The rest of the line is delayed and shifted on pixel to the right.
+The rest of the line is delayed and shifted one pixel to the right.

 You can find some more details, as well as a logic analyzer data dumps on [SameBoy issue 278](https://github.com/LIJI32/SameBoy/issues/278).